molecula/documentation/reference/operations/enterprise/_posts/2022-04-01-monitoring.md

 ## Metrics

-All Molecula components expose metrics via a [Prometheus](https://prometheus.io) compatible endpoint.
+All FeatureBase components expose metrics via a [Prometheus](https://prometheus.io) compatible endpoint.

 Exposed metrics are described for each component below.